 - Children can continue to wear oral appliances like retainers as long as they fit well.

 - Clean retainers and retainer cases daily with an antibacterial solution.
-Ask your doctor or dentist to recommend one.
+Ask your provider or dentist to recommend one.

 - If parts of braces irritate your child's gums, use mouth guards or dental wax to protect the delicate mouth tissue.